Newly Diagnosed with DISH?

 Rheumatologists

 Since DISH is considered a type of arthritis you would typically be referred to a Rheumatologist.
-Some DISHies have found a Rheumatologist who is helpful to them, many have not.
-Personally, what I found was that most of them (at least the 4 that I saw) do not understand DISH (as many docs don’t) and they just wanted to see me yearly to say “how are you doing”.
+Some DISHies have found a Rheumatologist who is helpful to them, some have not.
+Personally, what I found was that most of them (at least the 4 that I saw) do not have a thorough understanding of DISH (as many docs don’t) and they just wanted to see me yearly to say “how are you doing”.
 That was not helpful to me.
 I needed someone who would take some control and help me with Quality of Life.

 Physiatrists are medical doctors who treat a wide variety of medical conditions affecting the brain, spinal cord, nerves, bones, joints, ligaments, muscles, and tendons.
 They are residency trained in physical medicine and rehabilitation.
 A physiatrist can diagnosis and treat sports and spine-related injuries as well as restore maximum function lost through injury, illness or disabling conditions.
 They can also treat pain syndromes.